mwolson/emacs-shared/README.md

 This is a collection of Emacs Lisp add-ons and an Emacs init file with the following features.

-- Uses the solarized-dark theme by default, with custom code to support using both emacsclient and GUI frame
 - Cross-platform support: decent level of feature parity between Linux, Windows, and Mac OS X; this includes a custom patch to improve Windows support for magit
 - Emacs is fullscreen by default on Windows and OS X, with code to account for dock size of 64 pixels on OS X (options:
   `my-frame-pad-width`, `my-frame-pad-height`, and `my-frame-maximize-p`); frame width and height is customizable if you don't like fullscreen
+- Uses the solarized-dark color theme by default, with custom code to support using both emacsclient and GUI frame
-- Can be personalized with a single `setq` statement; there are many
+- Can be personalized with a single `setq` statement; there are many options
 - Supports list of features to enable
 - Principle of least surprise is a design goal
 - Same great-looking Inconsolata font on all platforms